cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - AI scatters all units on new attack launch to unlock stuck/blocked units
 - AI understands importance of buildings & units a lot better and uses it during attack
 - AI attacks interval uses different ways (Hunt, Closest enemy, etc.)
+- AI Harvester prio switcher.
+There is a 5% change of AI goes wild on harvester hunting.
+The rest of the time it gives harvesters lower prio
 - AI Air units no longer just attack Refineries, it selects random between base-defense, factories, power, buildings, naval units or all threats
 - AI knows how to use Thief's, Spies, MAD Tanks, Demo truck and chrono shifting with a Chrono Tank
 - AI knows how to use Naval stuff